 Because a good portion of the population is no longer getting the nutrients that they need from diet, malnutrition is becoming a trend in the United States, even though people are not “starving.”
 Unfortunately, more and more calories are being consumed however, they are nutritionally empty.

 It’s more important than ever to have regular dental check-ups (every six months).
-Dr. Guillory is an experienced and knowledgeable dentist who can recognize warning signs occurring in the mouth that indicate malnutrition.
+Our experienced and knowledgeable dentist who can recognize warning signs occurring in the mouth that indicate malnutrition.
 He plays a crucial role in both your oral health and overall health since the mouth is often a reflection of what’s going on throughout the entire body.

 Call us at: 210-227-0101